 Combining a holistic approach with his unique mental strategy, Andy’s focus is on getting the very best out of his triathletes, no matter what level of expertise they begin training from.
-Benefitting from a Corrective Exercise (CHEK) background, allowing him to tailor his training techniques to better suit the individual needs of his clients, Andy’s focus on nutrition, injury prevention, resting and maximising individual potential makes him perfect for novice and experienced triathletes alike.
-Andy thrives on taking on athletes who hold down regular jobs and families – he is proud to help people achieve the seemingly impossible, and enjoys nothing more than assisting budding athletes in realising their goals, while ensuring that the training process is as much fun as the rewards.
+Benefitting from a Corrective Exercise (CHEK) background, allowing him to tailor his training techniques to better suit the individual needs of his clients, Andy’s focus on nutrition, injury prevention, resting and maximizing individual potential makes him perfect for novice and experienced triathletes alike.
+Andy thrives on taking on athletes who hold down regular jobs and families – he is proud to help people achieve the seemingly impossible and enjoys nothing more than assisting budding athletes in realising their goals while ensuring that the training process is as much fun as the rewards.

 Andy is a Level 2 BTF coach, with experience in injury prevention and is insured for exercise prescription alongside his training plan.

 - Ironman 70.3 World’s – Sam Village (2015), Luke Pikett (2016), Mark Richardson (2018), Mike Bestvina (2019)

 - ITU World Triathlon – Felicity Cole (2013), Rebecca Grace, Sam Village, Katy Shrimpton (2015)